Why Slicing Matters

 Understanding the Two Grains

-If you slice the entire roast from one end to the other in a single direction, you’re cutting with the grain on one half and across the grain on the other.
-That means half your slices will be tender and half will be tough.
+If you slice the entire roast from one end to the other in a single direction, you're cutting with the grain on one half and across the grain on the other.
 The solution is to honor both grain directions by cutting the roast in half at that transition point, then slicing each half separately, perpendicular to its own grain.

 Step by Step